tdauth/wowr/README.md

 # World of Warcraft The Second Rebirth
-This is a map based on [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/#resource-3941) which has been made by the user DeMoNiKuS.
+This is a Warcraft III: The Frozen Throne map based on [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/#resource-3941) which has been made by the users DeMoNiKuS.
-He himself modified the map World of Warcraft by the user EvilPitlord.
+DeMoNiKuS modified the map World of Warcraft by the user EvilPitlord.
 The original map had no trigger data, so all triggers had to be recreated based on the original map script.

 ## Normal Version of the Map